-The Modern Man’s 2022 Smart Casual Dressing Guide
+The Modern Man’s 2024 Smart Casual Dressing Guide

 Are sneakers smart casual?

-These days, yes, but they need to be the right kind.
+These days, yes, sneakers can be smart casual.
+But they need to be the right kind.
 Stay away from anything overly sporty, with too much detail or excessive branding.
 Instead, stick to clean, uncluttered, minimalist styles in premium materials.
 Again, make sure they’re balanced out by dressier pieces elsewhere in the outfit.

 Are polo shirts smart casual?